gnieh/diffson/README.markdown

  - `JsonMergePatch` which allows to parse, create and apply Json merge patches as defined in [RFC-7396][11],
  - `JsonMergeDiff` which allows to compute the diff between two Json values and create Json merge patches.

-Basically if one wants to compute the diff between two Json objects, on can execute the following:
+Basically if someone wants to compute the diff between two Json objects, they can execute the following:
 ```scala
 import diffson._
 import diffson.circe._